+Operation Fee

-Every student in the Golden Eagle Band is responsible for a Program Operation Fee established by the Richardson Area Band Club's (RABC's) Executive Board.
-The philosophy is that each high school student will share an equal part of the financial responsibility of funding band program expenses not provided by the district.
-Some of these expenses are: Special music arrangements Flags and supplies for the Marching Band Instruments Repairs not provided by the RISD Food and drinks for band activities Band Banquet expenses Rental of concert facilities The Operations Fee for all students is \$350.
-Students may pay with VISA, MasterCard or check payable to RABC (Richardson Area Band Club) for this fee or earn scholarships based on their participation in fundraising opportunities.
-For a detailed list of items covered by the RABC Operations Fee, visit www.richardsonband.org.
-Each spring the band travels out-of town for a competition.
+- □ Every student in the Golden Eagle Band is responsible for a Program Operation Fee established by the Richardson Area Band Club's (RABC's) Executive Board. - □ The philosophy is that each high school student will share an equal part of the financial responsibility of funding band program expenses not provided by the district.
+Some of these expenses are:

+Special music arrangements Custom marching drill Flags and supplies for the Marching Band Contest Entry Fees Instruments Equipment Repairs not provided by the RISD Clinician fees Food and drinks for band activities Scholarships

+Band Banquet expenses Rental of concert facilities Administrative costs

+- □ The Operations Fee for all students is \$275.00.
+Students may pay with VISA, MasterCard or check payable to RABC (Richardson Area Band Club) for this fee or receive scholarships based on their application for financial aid.
+For a detailed list of items covered by the RABC Operations Fee, visit www.richardsonband.org. - □ As a valued member in good standing with the GEB, seniors who have met their full financial obligations will receive one non-transferrable complimentary ticket to the spring band banquet.
+Seniors who have a balance on their account are not eligible to receive this complimentary ticket.

+Spring Trip Expenses

+□ Each spring the band travels out-of-town for a competition.
 Every four years the band is allowed to travel outside a 600-mile radius within the U.S. The other three years the band is allowed to travel within the 600-mile radius to various state competitions.
 The location is usually decided by early fall.
+The funds for this trip may be paid with VISA, MasterCard, or by check to RABC.

+Instrument Usage Fee

-The funds for this trip may be paid with VISA, MasterCard, or by check to RABC or covered by individual scholarships based on participation in fundraising opportunities.
-Richardson High School furnishes the following instruments for student usage: piccolo, oboe, English horn, bassoon, bass clarinet, contrabass clarinet, tenor saxophone, baritone saxophone, French horn, bass trombone, euphonium, tuba, marching horn, marching baritone, sousaphone, color guard equipment, and all percussion instruments. Ш The usage fee for school owned instruments is \$75.00 per year.
-All students (including percussionists and color guard) who play school owned instruments will be charged \$75 per year, not \$75 per instrument.
-Re □ Funds and Transfer of Funds To be in compliance with Internal Revenue Service mandates, no scholarship money earned through fundraising will be refunded.
-If a freshman, sophomore or junior overpays or has surplus scholarship monies, those monies will be carried forward to the following year.
+- □ Richardson High School furnishes the following instruments for student usage: piccolo, oboe, English horn, bassoon, bass clarinet, contrabass clarinet, tenor saxophone, baritone saxophone, French horn, bass trombone, euphonium, tuba, marching mellaphone, marching baritone, sousaphone, color guard equipment, and all percussion instruments. - □ The usage fee for school owned instruments is \$100 per year.
+All students (including percussionists and color guard) who play school owned instruments will be charged \$100 per year, not \$100 per instrument.

+Refunds and Transfer of Funds

-band the following year, the excess money will revert to the RABC general fund.
-Any student who did not travel for the current year may request a refund of his/her out-of-pocket excess money.
-Some trip funds may be non-refundable depending on the specific trip payment agreement.
-Any student who is removed or withdraws from the band program will forfeit any and all deposited funds.
-Any student's parent may appeal in writing the decision of the band staff concerning refunds.
+- □ To be in compliance with Internal Revenue Service mandates, no scholarship money earned through fundraising will be refunded. - □ If a freshman, sophomore or junior overpays or has surplus scholarship monies, those monies will be carried forward to the following year. - □ Any senior may request all of his/her out-of-pocket excess money, money personally paid, to be refunded upon graduation.
+Excess money can be credited to a sibling's band account for the following year.
+If there will not be a sibling in the high school band the following year, the excess money will revert to the RABC general fund. - □ Any student who did not travel for the current year may request a refund of his/her out-of-pocket excess money.
+Some trip funds may be nonrefundable depending on the specific trip payment agreement. - □ Any student who is removed or withdraws from the band program will forfeit any and all deposited funds. - □ Any student's parent may appeal in writing the decision of the band staff and RABC concerning refunds.
 Any appeal of this nature must be submitted to the President of the Richardson Area Band Club.